 A 'customer' is defined as a 'consumer who has a customer relationship with a licensee' (31 Pa.
 Code §146a.2).
 A 'customer relationship' is defined as a 'continuing relationship between a consumer and a licensee under which the licensee provides one or more insurance products or services to the consumer that are to be used primarily for personal, family or household purposes' (31 Pa.
 Code §146a.2).

 31 Pa.
-Code §146a.2 defines licensee as an insurer, a producer, or other persons or entities licensed or required to be licensed under Pennsylvania insurance law, including health maintenance organisations.
-The term also includes a licensee that enrols, insures, or otherwise provides insurance related services to participants that procure health insurance through a governmental health insurance program, and a non-admitted insurer that accepts business placed through a surplus lines licensee in Pennsylvania (31 Pa.
+Code §146a.2 defines a licensee as an insurer, a producer, or other persons or entities licensed or required to be licensed under Pennsylvania insurance law, including health maintenance organizations.
+The term also includes a licensee that enrolls, insures, or otherwise provides insurance-related services to participants that procure health insurance through a governmental health insurance program, and a non-admitted insurer that accepts business placed through a surplus lines licensee in Pennsylvania (31 Pa.
 Code §146a.2).

-The PA Supreme Court held that employers have a common law right duty of reasonable care to safeguard the sensitive personal information data of their current and former employees stored in internet-accessible information systems (see section 1.3. of the Guidance Note)67.
+The PA Supreme Court held that employers have a common law right duty of reasonable care to safeguard the sensitive personal information data of their current and former employees stored in internet-accessible information systems (see the section above on common law right to privacy)68.

 Under Pennsylvania's Unsolicited Telecommunication Advertisement Act ('UTAA') (under §2250.1 et seq. of Chapter 40A of Title 73 of the Pa.
 Stat.) it is unlawful to send an unsolicited commercial email or facsimile (from a computer or fax machine) located in Pennsylvania, or to send email to addresses, that (73 Pa.
 Stat. §2250.3(a)):

-- uses a third party's internet domain name in the return electronic mail message without permission of the third party;
+- uses a third party's Internet domain name in the return electronic mail message without the permission of the third party;

 - includes false or misleading information in the return address portion of the electronic mail, facsimile, or wireless advertisement such that the recipient would be unable to send a reply message to the original authentic sender;